-Professor Kovacs teaches Administrative Law, Natural Resources Law, and Property.
+Professor Kovacs teaches Administrative Law, Natural Resources Law, Environmental Law, and Property.

-Professor Kovacs also spent three years litigating primarily constitutional claims as an attorney in the Baltimore City Law Department, and she clerked for the Honorable Robert C. Murphy, former Chief Judge of the Maryland Court of Appeals.
+In 2016, Professor Kovacs was a political appointee serving as Senior Advisor to the Director of the Bureau of Land Management in the U.S. Department of the Interior.
+She also spent three years litigating primarily constitutional claims as an attorney in the Baltimore City Law Department, and she clerked for the Honorable Robert C. Murphy, former Chief Judge of the Maryland Court of Appeals.
 Professor Kovacs is a cum laude graduate of Yale University and the Georgetown University Law Center.